How to Remove Duplicates in Excel [14+ Different Methods]

 Main Formula

 Use the formula below in a blank cell beside the main dataset.
-After that, press ENTER.
+Then, press ENTER.
 As the formula is dynamic, it will populate by itself.

 Formula Explanation